 Medical Credentialing Process: What Every Provider Needs to Know

-• Credentialing is essential for healthcare providers to establish trust and legitimacy.
+• Credentialing is mandatory for healthcare providers to establish trust and bill insurers.

-• Organizing your documents, starting early, and following up regularly can help streamline the credentialing process and avoid delays.
+• Using credentialing software and CVOs can streamline the process and reduce delays.

 Who Requires Credentialing?